 We were wandering through the narrow streets of El Born when we bumped into the Santa Maria del Mar Basilica.
 Located in the tiny Plaça de Santa Maria, the lack of space made it fairly difficult to take a picture of its entire façade and its most outstanding features: a rose window and the twin octagonal towers rising majestically skywards.

 When we stepped inside, it was a pleasant surprise.
 First of all, it is spacious.
 Its structure comprises three naves of the same height, underpinned by tall columns.
 Second, the simplicity of design and almost total lack of decoration give the church an atmosphere of unsurpassed serenity.
 The many stained-glass windows give the space a light and airy feeling.

-The Basilica of Santa Maria del Mar was built by and for residents who saw the Cathedral of Barcelona as a place of worship for the city’s elite, and not for the ordinary members of the community.
-The project was completed 54 years after they laid the first stone.
+Built by and for residents who saw the Cathedral of Barcelona as a place of worship for the city’s elite, the Basilica of Santa Maria del Mar was the place for the ordinary members of the community.

 Note: We paid 5 euros to visit the cathedral.
 Guided tours are available, including one that gives access to the rooftops.